d2l-ai/d2l-en/chapter_introduction/intro.md

 and rely less heavily on pre-conceived assumptions.
 The regime change from (comparatively small) to big data is a major contributor to the success of modern deep learning.
-To drive the point home, many of the most exciting models in deep learning either don't work without large data sets.
+To drive the point home, many of the most exciting models in deep learning either do not work without large data sets.
 Some others work in the low-data regime, but no better than traditional approaches.